CE Marking

 Conclusion

-The Eucomed position paper should be helpful to the European Council in framing a more moderate draft for the new European Medical Device Regulations.
-However, the Council is likely to create a few solutions of its own that will require additional review.
+The Eucomed position paper should help the European Council to frame a more moderate draft for the new European Medical Device Regulations.
+However, the Council will likely create a few solutions requiring additional review.
 I expect to see a draft from the Council this Fall and do not expect Parliament or the Council to reach an agreement on a final version in 2015.

 European Medical Device Regulations-4 Key Eucomed Recommendations Read More »